SASSCAL 2.0 research programme

 Duration: 15/11/2021 - 14/11/2024

-The Climate Smart Crops project is researching climate-friendly indigenous plant species, such as morama (climbing banyan or morama bean) or kgengwe (melon species).
+The Climate Smart Crops project was researching climate-friendly indigenous plant species, such as morama (climbing banyan or morama bean) or kgengwe (melon species).
 These are ideal for combating desertification, mitigating climate change, creating food security and improving the livelihoods of vulnerable populations.
 These use the plants for food, feed, cosmetics and medicinal purposes, among others.

 In the first phase of the SASSCAL research programme, much has already been achieved in this regard under the research theme: "Cultivation, value addition and marketing of climate-friendly emerging crops to improve food security in Botswana".
-With further research to improve yields, the project aims to provide vulnerable populations with alternatives to exotic crops that no longer yield due to high temperatures and low rainfall in the increasing droughts of climate change.
+With further research to improve yields, the project aimed to provide vulnerable populations with alternatives to exotic crops that no longer yield due to high temperatures and low rainfall in the increasing droughts of climate change.
 In this project, Kgengwe and Morama will be characterised molecularly and physiologically to understand the genetic make-up of these drought-resistant plants and, where appropriate, use them to improve arable cropping systems.
-Farming communities will be further advised on the agricultural benefits of specific crop species.
-In the first phase of the SASSCAL programme, interested entrepreneurs have already been trained in product development, marketing and business start-up.
-These developments will now be followed up and supported as needed in the second phase.
-Research findings will be captured in policy papers to share with relevant decision makers.
-Capacity building of indigenous students and communities continues in the project.
-In addition, capacity building of scientists in bioinformatics and/or geoinformatics and the development of a biodiversity database will be realised.

 Duration: 15/11/2021 - 14/11/2024